delpozzo/kamino/README.md

 ![Capture Image Screenshot 4](src/screenshots/capture-4.png?raw=true)

-When the image capture is complete, a `sha256` hash will be generated and saved as `<image_name>.img.gz.sha256` in your `images_directory`.
+When the image capture is complete, a `sha256sum` will be generated and saved as `<image_name>.img.gz.sha256` in your `images_directory`.
 Press enter to return to the main menu.

 ![Capture Image Screenshot 5](src/screenshots/capture-5.png?raw=true)